 Growing cannabis is one of the most rewarding things you can choose to do.
-This enjoyable pass-time will leave you enriched with a repertoire of cannabis knowledge and buckets of cannabis buds to be used the way you like.
+This enjoyable pastime will leave you enriched with a repertoire of cannabis knowledge and buckets of cannabis buds to be used in any way you like.
 But before you get down to business, let's take a look at everything you need to take into consideration and find the best growing option to fit your intentions and available means.

-Finding the right grow space is the first step in your cannabis grow.
+Finding the right grow space is the next step in your cannabis growing journey.
 Whether you choose to grow outdoors or indoors truly depends on what you have available and what direction you want to steer your grow in.

 Growing cannabis in its natural environment requires a good understanding of the local climate.
 Most cannabis plants can adjust to different growing conditions, but extreme weather can affect their growth and influence your yield.

-Other weather conditions, like heavy rains, hails, or high winds, can lead to physical damage of plants’ foliage.
+Other weather conditions like heavy rain, hail, or high wind can lead to physical damage of plants’ foliage.
 Excessive moisture can result in mold, mildew, and other diseases that will affect the overall quality of your crops.
-Besides the weather patterns, it is important to take into account seasonal changes and the length of the day in terms of daylight – when deciding on what strain to grow, make sure the climate of your area provides enough warm and sunny days for cannabis plants to fully mature.
+Besides the weather patterns, it’s important to take into account seasonal changes and the length of the day in terms of daylight – when deciding on what strain to grow, make sure the climate of your area provides enough warm and sunny days for cannabis plants to fully mature.

-Unlike outdoor growers, who need to foresee weather conditions and other nature-related factors, indoor growers have the ultimate control over their grow environment.
-With precise control over humidity levels, a fine tuned temperature regime combined with regular water and nutrient intake, indoor grows tend to run a little more smoothly than their outdoor counterparts.
+Unlike outdoor growers, who need to foresee weather conditions and other nature-related factors, indoor growers have the ultimate control over their environment.
+With precise control over humidity levels and a fine-tuned temperature regime that’s combined with regular water and nutrient intake, indoor grows tend to run a little more smoothly than their outdoor counterparts.
 Here are the key considerations before commencing an indoor grow:

-Indoor growers usually need 3’x3’x6’ to grow a full-size plant; however, smaller tents can be used to make the most of even the smallest space.
+Indoor growers usually need 3’x3’x6’ (90x90x180m) to grow a full-size plant; however, smaller tents can be used to make the most of even the smallest space.
 Microgrowing is also an option, which lets growers use spaces as small as a PC box to grow a small cannabis cultivar.

 - Right Level Of Privacy

 Most people opt to cultivate indoors for the relatively easy level of stealth growing.
-Carbon filters and other equipment can help do deal with the smell issue.
-Of course, it will require some investments, while outdoor growers can use less expensive precautionary measures – growing auxiliary plants such as tomatoes to camouflage cannabis plants.
+Carbon filters and other equipment can help deal with the smell issue.
+Of course, this will require some investments, while outdoor growers can use less expensive precautionary measures – for example, growing auxiliary plants such as tomatoes to camouflage cannabis plants.

-Over the years, many mediums have been used to grow cannabis – with some being better than others – ranging from traditional organic soil grows to modern hydroponic techniques.
-These can be as simple as a wicking system all the way up to an advanced, mainly-automated DWC system, providing your plants a constant supply of nutrient-rich water, helping them grow bigger and more fruitful.
+Over the years, many media have been used to grow cannabis – with some being better than others – ranging from traditional organic soil grows to modern hydroponic techniques.
+These can be as simple as a wicking system all the way up to an advanced, mainly-automated DWC system, providing your plants a constant supply of nutrient-rich water to help them grow larger and more fruitful.

 - Excellent smell and taste.

-- Requires good soil selection prior to starting.
+- Requires good soil selection or even mixing prior to starting.

-Soilless systems are considered hydroponic, or aeroponic, due to the absence of an organic growing medium.
-Most commonly used combinations are coco coir mixed with either perlite or vermiculite (porous mineral rocks).
-This leads to a permeable growing medium, which allows for aeration of the roots and excellent drainage, minimizing risks of root rot and similar moisture-related issues.
+Soilless systems are considered hydroponic due to the absence of an organic growing medium.
+The most commonly used combinations are coco coir mixed with either perlite or vermiculite (porous mineral rocks).
+This leads to a permeable growing medium, which allows for aeration of the roots and excellent drainage and minimizes the risk of root rot and similar moisture-related issues.

 - Deep Water Culture (DWC)

-Quite possibly the simplest truly hydroponic system, a DWC setup consists of plant roots suspend across a reservoir of continually aerated nutrient solution.
-This can be through multiple plants (in baskets of clay pebbles, rockwool, or other growing hydroponic growing mediums) in a single reservoir or a system of plants in different reservoirs.
+Quite possibly the simplest truly hydroponic system, a DWC setup consists of plant roots suspended across a reservoir of continually aerated nutrient solution.
+This can be through multiple plants (in baskets of clay pebbles, rockwool, or other growing hydroponic growing mediums) in a single reservoir, or a system of plants in several different reservoirs.

 - Ebb and Flow